 The Convolve module uses acoustic impulse responses to simulate the characteristics of audio equipment, spaces, animals, and objects.
-Impulse responses are a common feature in reverb plug-ins that model presets based on cathedrals, halls, and other recording locations.
+Impulse responses are a common feature in reverb plug-ins, like those from Exponential Audio, that model presets based on cathedrals, halls, and other recording locations.

 Ever wonder what a drum loop sounds like filtered through a cat’s meow?
 Or a vocal through an upright piano?

 Convolve can be used post-distortion to filter sound based on the chosen impulse response.
 But it also works just as well as a transient shaper for one-shots, loops, and recordings, whether you plan to distort or not.

 Below, you can hear a new bass sequence filtered through an impulse response based on an electronic toy.